hifly81/1brc_streaming/README.md

   - **Key**: name of the city, example _Rome_ - format: _String_
   - **Value**: _avg/max/min_ temperature, example _16/38/4_ - format _String_
 - Brokers will listen on port 9092, 9093 and 9094.
 No Authentication, so SSL
-- Implement a solution with _kstreams, flink, ksql, whatever, ..._ reading input data from _measurements_ topic and sink result to _results_ topics. and **run it!**.
+- Implement a solution with _kstreams, flink, ksql, spark, NiFi..._ reading input data from _measurements_ topic and sink result to _results_ topics. and **run it!**.
 This is not limited to JAVA!
 - EOS is required (we want a valid aggregation result !)
 - Ingest data into a kafka topic:
     - create the csv file with script _create_measurements.sh_ from this repository.
 Reserve approximately 15GB for it